Undergraduate applications and offers

 How to apply

-Apply online via the SCU website.
+Apply online via the Southern Cross University website scu.edu.au/study/high-school-students/entry-pathways/early-offer

 Early Entry Program